 - 1. Draw up oil into syringe with large bore needle (usually 18 gauge). - 2.
 Replace needle with 21 gauge needle for administration. - 3.
 Insert needle into the upper outer quadrant side of the gluteal (buttocks) region; rotating left and right sides with each injection. - 4.
-Inject medication extremely slow, over the course of at least 2-3 minutes (no matter the amount of medication you're injecting). - 5.
+Inject medication extremely slow, over the course of at least 2-3 minutes (no matter the amount of medication you're injecting).
+Please note the video shows the injection being administered fast.
+It's important to follow our instructions of injecting slowly over 2-3 minutes. - 5.
 Massage the area for at least 1 minute.